lalitadithya/NVSentinel/docs/configuration/syslog-health-monitor.md

 The Syslog Health Monitor module watches system logs for GPU errors (XID/SXID) and GPU-fallen-off events by reading journald logs.
 This document covers all Helm configuration options for system administrators.

-## Prerequisites

-- NVSentinel installed in your Kubernetes cluster
-- Understanding of systemd journald logging
-- Access to host system logs on GPU nodes
-- MongoDB or PostgreSQL datastore configured

 ## Configuration Reference

 ### Module Enable/Disable